osbo/soundvase/README.md

 - **Novel Application Domain**: Unique intersection of audio analysis and ceramic art
 - **Technical Creativity**: Mathematical mapping of 1D audio to 3D surfaces
 - **Artistic Expression**: Enabling new forms of audio-visual-tactile art

-The combination of advanced signal processing, real-time 3D graphics, and physical manufacturing makes this project a compelling demonstration of interdisciplinary engineering skills, creative problem-solving, and technical innovation.

 ---